The CRD is organized into seven departments, each with specialized divisions to address diverse needs and services effectively.

 First Nations Relations provides support to the CRD Board in achieving its stated key strategic goal of building strong relationships with First Nations, as well as to the Executive Leadership Team and division leads.
 Services include referral outreach, developing and maintaining service agreements, undertaking joint initiatives, and overall engagement on major regional plans, strategies and regionally-specific interests.

-The Real Estate & Southern Gulf Islands Initiatives division manages the disposal, appraisal, acquisition, and disposal of real property interests, including evaluation of the portfolio, commercial leases, subdivisions, proformas, valuations, conveyancing, registering Notices on Titles and Covenants, and land title research.
-In addition, the division facilitates, and coordinates initiatives taking place on the Southern Gulf Islands, including advancement of local economic development goals, and provides local administration support.
+The Real Estate & Facilities Management division manages the appraisal, acquisition, and disposal of real property interests, including evaluation of the portfolio, commercial leases, subdivisions, proformas, valuations, conveyancing, registering Notices on Titles and Covenants, and land title research.
+In addition, the division provides facilities operations management and corporate facilities planning services for the organization.

 Finance & Technology Services